 Laser- Laser printers use a toner cartridge filled with powder and heat to create a virtually waterproof, plastic-like ink that sits on top of the paper.
 (Flush with the paper.
 Words will not be raised.)
 Unlike inkjet ink, laser ink does not soak into the paper, so it is dry right away and allows for printing on some surfaces that inkjet cannot print on such as metallic, pearlescent, and reflective paper.

-Inkjet vs. Laser-When viewed at an angle, you can see how the inkjet ink soaks into the paper, while the laser ink leaves a very think plastic-like coating on top.
+Inkjet vs. Laser-When viewed at an angle, you can see how the inkjet ink soaks into the paper, while the laser ink leaves a very thin plastic-like coating on top.

 Letterpress- In letterpress printing, an inked metal plate with the raised text/design is mechanically pressed into the paper to create an impression in the paper.
 Letterpress is the oldest form of printing and is the height of luxury when it comes to paper goods.
 (Note that letterpress printing works best on papers 100# or higher.)